Are you planning development work near a watershed, river, stream, wetland, slope, or shoreline?

 - the alteration of the grade of land by any means including placing fill, clearing and grubbing, the compaction of soil or the creation of impervious surfaces, or any combination of these activities.

-The MRCA provides property inquiry services, and support to the City of Timmins for drinking water source protection and planning reviews including: severance applications, plans for subdivision, official plans, zoning bylaws, drainage reports and environmental assessments.
+The MRCA also provides property inquiry services, and support to the City of Timmins for drinking water source protection and planning reviews including: severance applications, plans for subdivision, official plans, zoning bylaws, drainage reports and environmental assessments.

 Contact us to discuss your plans prior to any development, site grading and placing, dumping, or removing any material.